Duraimurugan-V/osmarta/README.md

-# OSMART 🚀
+# OSMARTA 🚀

-OSMART is an AI-Powered Digital Commerce Ecosystem that bridges the gap between Tamil Nadu's local commerce and global technology.
+OSMARTA is an AI-Powered Digital Commerce Ecosystem that bridges the gap between Tamil Nadu's local commerce and global technology.
 It connects buyers directly with farmers, retailers, and service providers with **0% commission** and **No middlemen**.

 ## 🏗️ Architecture (V2)